cifrelabs/discord-bot/README.md

 2. Go back to your Discord Server where you added your bot, and try to run the command `/hello`.

 ## Creating a Command
 Each command is a separate `.js` file.
-All of the commands are located in [./src/commands/](https://github.com/cifrelabs/discord-bot-template/tree/main/src/commands).
-You can use the already-included-sample-command file, [hello.js](https://github.com/cifrelabs/discord-bot-template/blob/main/src/commands/hello.js), as a guide.
-To add choices to your slash command, refer to this [documentation](https://discordjs.guide/interactions/slash-commands.html#choices).
+All of the commands are located in [./src/commands/](https://github.com/cifrelabs/djs-template/tree/main/src/commands).
+You can use the already-included-sample-command file, [hello.js](https://github.com/cifrelabs/djs-template/blob/main/src/commands/hello.js), as a guide.
+To add choices to your slash command, refer to this [documentation](https://discordjs.guide/creating-your-bot/slash-commands.html#before-you-continue).

 ## Reminders
-- We highly suggest to not write your program inside [index.js](https://github.com/cifrelabs/discord-bot-template/blob/main/index.js) but instead create handlers for listeners for better organization.
-In our convention, we place these events in the [./src/handlers](https://github.com/cifrelabs/discord-bot-template/tree/main/src/handlers) folder (e.g. [message-create-handler.js](https://github.com/cifrelabs/discord-bot-template/blob/main/src/handlers/message-create-handler.js) and [button-handler.js](https://github.com/cifrelabs/discord-bot-template/blob/main/src/handlers/button-handler.js)).
+- We highly suggest to not write your program inside [index.js](https://github.com/cifrelabs/djs-template/blob/main/index.js) but instead create handlers for listeners for better organization.
+In our convention, we place these events in the [./src/listeners](https://github.com/cifrelabs/djs-template/tree/main/src/listeners) folder and in the [./src/handlers](https://github.com/cifrelabs/djs-template/tree/main/src/handlers) folder.
-- The `.env` file is not meant to be pushed to the remote repository.
-We added the file only for faster setup and straight-forward instruction.
+- The `.env` file and tokens inside it are not meant to be pushed to the remote repository.